Guide · PhotoTag.ai

 Alternative to PhotoTag.ai

-This guide walks through what PhotoTag.ai does well, where it fits in a real contributor workflow, and what to weigh before you commit credits or build your pipeline around it.
+This guide walks through what PhotoTag.ai does well, where it fits in a real contributor workflow, what its pricing looks like as of August 2026, and what to weigh before you buy credits or build your pipeline around it.

 What PhotoTag.ai offers

-PhotoTag.ai generates titles, descriptions, and keywords for stock photos and videos.
+PhotoTag.ai generates titles, descriptions, and keywords for stock photos, videos, and SVG vectors.
 It targets photographers and sellers who need metadata at batch scale, not one image at a time in a generic chat tool.
+Product pages live at phototag.ai.

-- AI metadata generation — typically 35+ keywords per asset, plus configurable title length and keyword count
+- AI metadata generation — typically 35+ keywords per asset, plus configurable title length, keyword count, custom context instructions, excluded keywords, and a regenerate loop after you edit the title or description

-- Batch upload — from a few hundred up to 1,500 files per batch depending on credit tier
+- Batch upload — from 500 up to 1,500 files per batch depending on credit tier

-- Metadata embedding — IPTC, XMP, EXIF, and QuickTime fields for video
+- Metadata embedding — IPTC, XMP, EXIF, and QuickTime fields for video, plus ZIP download of files with metadata written in

-- CSV export — agency-oriented downloads alongside embed workflows
+- CSV export — agency-oriented downloads alongside embed workflows; PhotoTag's own content also cites Motion Array CSV integration and Bridge-friendly metadata flows

-- Video keywording — MP4, MOV, AVI with metadata embedding (1 credit per video on most tiers)
+- Video keywording — MP4, MOV, AVI with metadata embedding (1 credit per video on most tiers, regardless of length)

-PhotoTag sells one-time credit packs.
-Credits do not expire, which appeals to contributors who upload in seasonal bursts rather than every week.
+PhotoTag sells one-time credit packs with no mandatory subscription for the main upload path.
+Credits never expire, which appeals to contributors who upload in seasonal bursts rather than every week.
+New accounts typically receive 10 free upload credits to test the workflow before buying.

 Who PhotoTag.ai is built for